saibie/furiosa_rngd_llm/README.md

 pip install -r requirements.txt
 ```

 Additionally, you need amplified_tokens.txt and banned_tokens.txt files in the project's root directory.
-These files should contain comma-separated lists of token IDs to either increase the probability of or exclude from the model's output.
+These files should contain a Python list of token IDs saved as a string (e.g., `[123, 456, 789]`).

 You can run `python create_banned_tokens.py` to automatically generate these files.
 This script will populate the files to amplify Korean tokens while banning Chinese and Japanese tokens.